Configure Prisma Access Colo-Connect

 • The connections must be in different zones.

-• Don't mix dedicated and partner interconnects in the same service connection, and make sure that the service connections use different zones.
+• Don't mix dedicated and partner interconnects in the same service connection, and make sure that the interconnects use different zones.
 This table shows the allowed and disallowed configurations for service connections, assuming that zones, locations, bandwidth, and roles follow the service connection guidelines and requirements:

 Connection 1 Belongs ToConnection 2 Belongs To Valid Colo-Connect Service Connection Configuration?